esrille/ibus-hiragana/docs_md/en/install.md

 The installation of the required packages for using LLM is now complete.
 When you log in again, you can use the candidate pre-selection feature using LLM.

+### Hint

+- In the [About](usage.html#about) dialog box, you can check whether Hiragana IME uses LLM.
-<br>**Hint**: If your PC has an NVIDIA GPU, the Hiragana IME can use CUDA to accelerate the LLM calculation.
+- If your PC has an NVIDIA GPU, Hiragana IME can use CUDA to accelerate the LLM calculation.
 For more details, please see "[Use CUDA for LLM calculation](settings.html#cuda)".

 ## Updates {: #update}

 When a new release of the Hiragana IME is available, we will announce it on the [Releases](https://github.com/esrille/ibus-hiragana/releases) page on GitHub.
-The steps for updating the Hiragana IME depend on how you install it.
+The steps for updating Hiragana IME depend on how you install it.
 Follow the update steps that correspond to your installation method.

 ### Instructions for Fedora